donth77/react-native-gesture-handler-tabview/README.md

 ### [React Native Navigation (Wix)](https://github.com/wix/react-native-navigation)

-If you use React Native Navigation by Wix on Android, you need to wrap all your screens that uses `react-native-tab-view` with `gestureHandlerRootHOC` from `react-native-gesture-handler`.
+If you use React Native Navigation by Wix on Android, you need to wrap all your screens that uses `react-native-gesture-handler-tabview` with `gestureHandlerRootHOC` from `react-native-gesture-handler`.
 Refer [`react-native-gesture-handler`'s docs](https://kmagiera.github.io/react-native-gesture-handler/docs/getting-started.html#with-wix-react-native-navigation-https-githubcom-wix-react-native-navigation) for more details.

 ### [Mobx](https://mobx.js.org/)